coq/coq/doc/sphinx/proofs/writing-proofs/rewriting.rst

       For each selected hypothesis and/or the conclusion, :tacn:`rewrite` finds the first matching subterm in depth-first search order.
-Only subterms identical to the that first matched subterm are rewritten.
+Only subterms identical to that first matched subterm are rewritten.
 If the `at` clause is specified, only these subterms are considered when counting occurrences.
       To select a different set of matching subterms, you can